obaprosper/PRODIGY_CS_01/README.md

 python 'Caesar Cipher Encryptor and Decryptor.py'

-The program will then present you with a menu:Welcome to the Caesar Cipher Tool!
+The program will then present you with a menu:

+Welcome to the Caesar Cipher Tool!
 Choose an option:
 1. Encrypt a message
 2. Decrypt a message
 3. Exit
 Enter your choice (1, 2, or 3):

 Options:
 1. Encrypt a message:
    Enter your message.
    Enter a positive integer for the shift value (e.g., 3 to shift 'A' to 'D').

 2. Decrypt a message:
    Enter the encrypted message.
    Enter the same shift value that was used for encryption.
 The program will automatically reverse the shift.

 3. Exit:
    Quits the program.

 Example
 Let's say you want to encrypt "HELLO WORLD" with a shift of 3:

 Enter your choice (1, 2, or 3): 1
 Enter the message to encrypt: HELLO WORLD
 Enter the shift value (an integer): 3
 Encrypted message: KHOOR ZRUOG

 To decrypt "KHOOR ZRUOG" with a shift of 3:

 Enter your choice (1, 2, or 3): 2
 Enter the message to decrypt: KHOOR ZRUOG